-- The Children's Museum of Minnesota is open extended hours for the weeks of March 11-14 and March 25-30 - they will be open Monday and all week until at least 6 p.m. nightly.
+- The Children's Museum of Minnesota typically has extended hours during Spring Break weeks -- open Mondays and all week until at least 6 p.m. nightly.

-- The Works in Bloomington is open Monday, Thursday, Friday, and all weekend in Spring Break.
+- The Works in Bloomington is usually open Monday, Thursday, Friday, and all weekend in Spring Break.

 - The daytime St. Patrick's Day Parade in St. Paul, and the early evening parade in Minneapolis are both a great family-friendly activity depending on when the break falls in relation to St. Pat's Day.

 - Get the bikes out and go for a ride.
 Need tires or a tune-up?
 Bike shops in Minneapolis and St. Paul.

 - Hang out at the park, depending on the weather you could be sledding or playing at the playground.
-(Here's suggestions for sledding hills in Minneapolis and St. Paul).
-If you're local, try your neighborhood park, or visit one of Minneapolis' larger parks.
-Minnehaha Park is always pretty, but watch out for all that mud...
+(Here are suggestions for sledding hills in Minneapolis and St. Paul).
+If you're local, try your neighborhood park, or visit one of Minneapolis' larger parks -- Minnehaha Park is always pretty (but watch out for all that mud!).

-- And if the weather is mild, older kids can visit one of Minneapolis' parks skate parks, or one of the other indoor or outdoor skate parks around the cities.
+- And if the weather is warm, older kids can visit one of Minneapolis' parks skate parks or one of the other indoor or outdoor skate parks around the cities.

 - Water parks are also great to visit if the weather is mild -- many local water parks have extra Spring Break hours.
 It's easier than driving to the Wisconsin Dells.

-- Spring sunshine?
-Take advantage of the beautiful spring weather and visit one of the Twin Cities ice cream parlors.
+- Take advantage of the (hopefully) beautiful spring weather and visit one of the Twin Cities ice cream parlors.

-- Take in some history at the Minnesota History Center in St. Paul, which currently has the "Then Now Wow!" exhibit, an interactive exhibit aimed specially at kids.
+- Take in some history at the Minnesota History Center in St. Paul.

-- Or the Mill City Museum in Minneapolis is also a great pick, rain or shine.
-If your kids say that history is booooooring, both the Minnesota History Museum and the Mill City Museum sites mix up interesting history for the adults, with lots of interactive, and hands-on activities for kids.
+- The Mill City Museum in Minneapolis is also a great pick, rain or shine.
+If your kids think that history is boring, both the Minnesota History Museum and the Mill City Museum sites mix up interesting history for the adults, with lots of interactive, and hands-on activities for kids.